 Presented by Julia Einstein, Coordinator of School Programs for Maine at Historic New England

 An illustrated talk about how education programs for historic house museums are developed, piloted, and evaluated.
 Talk will be followed by a question and answer period and complemented by a virtual resource table.
 In a career from classroom to museum educator, Julia Einstein views learning as a way to experiment, enjoy, and challenge one's perspective.
 At Historic New England she creates school programs for the six historic house museums throughout Maine.
 Participants will gain the educator's perspective of museum collections, understand the creative process in developing school programs, and learn about establishing strong and collaborative partnerships with teachers and school departments.

 Presented by Starr Kelly, Curator of Education at Abbe Museum, and Angela Raup, Manager of Education and Outreach at Abbe Museum

 Decolonizing is a process that enriches museum spaces, and all museums can participate.
 This introduction to decolonization uses the Abbe Museum's decolonizing framework as a case study.
 Meet the Abbe's Education Team and learn how your museum can prioritize Indigenous voice, commit to truth-telling, and deconstruct the harmful legacies of museums as colonizing entities.
 Attendees will learn the difficult histories of museum work, and how they contribute to inequity and discomfort in contemporary museum spaces.
 They will learn strategies for incorporating Indigenous perspectives into organizational practices.
-They will receive direct guidance from educators at a decolonizing museum, and see examples from the Abbe Museum's past decade of decolonizing work.
-Attendees will leave the presentation understanding what decolonizing means, why its important, and how it is possible (and necessary) for any organization.
+They will receive direct guidance from educators at a decolonizing museum and see examples from the Abbe Museum's past decade of decolonizing work.
+Attendees will leave the presentation understanding what decolonizing means, why it's important, and how it is possible (and necessary) for any organization.